cdown/chrisdown.name/_posts/2026-03-24-zswap-vs-zram-when-to-use-what.md

 by having only one swap device (on zram), and so with no disk swap at all, there is nothing to invert against.

-This setup makes sense given the constraints they are operating under, and with the mitigations using `systemd-oomd` that they have in place.
+This setup makes some amount of sense given the constraints they are operating under, and with the mitigations using `systemd-oomd` that they have in place.
 With their setup, a desktop user under heavy memory pressure is probably already seeing low responsiveness, and a userspace OOM daemon terminating the problematic process cleanly is often better than waiting for the system to thrash through disk swap for minutes.

 But, and this is important, this only works with a userspace OOM daemon running and configured, and no disk swap device whatsoever.
 Without systemd-oomd, you